lovetravelmoney/website/README.md

 4. Open a pull request on Github describing what was fixed or added.

 ## Thanks
-Hanuman is based on [amplify](https://github.com/ageitgey/amplify) jekyll theme.
+robert is based on [amplify](https://github.com/ageitgey/amplify) jekyll theme.
 Thank You.

 ## License